vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       * Persists, repeating the same questions without resolution

-      Key takeaway: Helpful worry prompts action and then eases.
+      **Key takeaway:** Helpful worry prompts action and then eases.
 Unhelpful worry keeps you spinning, draining energy, and making the unknown feel more threatening.
 Recognizing the difference is the first step toward taking back your focus and your calm.

-      How to help yourself: Distinguishing Helpful vs. Unhelpful Worry
+      ### How to help yourself: Distinguishing Helpful vs. Unhelpful Worry

-      Step 1: Pause and evaluate your worry
+      #### Step 1: Pause and evaluate your worry

       When you catch yourself worrying, ask yourself these four questions:

-      *1.*    *Is it about a real, existing problem or a hypothetical one?*
+      1. *Is it about a real, existing problem or a hypothetical one?*

-      *2.*    *If it’s hypothetical, is the risk of it happening high or low?*
+      2. *If it’s hypothetical, is the risk of it happening high or low?*

-      *3.*    *Can I do something to address or solve the problem?*
+      3. *Can I do something to address or solve the problem?*

-      *4.*    *Is thinking about it helpful, or is it just draining my time and energy?*
+      4. *Is thinking about it helpful, or is it just draining my time and energy?*

-      Step 2: Respond based on the answers
+      #### Step 2: Respond based on the answers

-      ·      Helpful worry: If it’s about a real problem or a likely event, create a concrete plan, a checklist, or take sensible precautions.
+      * **Helpful worry:** If it’s about a real problem or a likely event, create a concrete plan, a checklist, or take sensible precautions.
 Once action is taken, your worry usually eases.

-      ·      Unhelpful worry: If it’s hypothetical, unlikely, or beyond your control, it’s unhelpful and will only drain your energy.
+      * **Unhelpful worry:** If it’s hypothetical, unlikely, or beyond your control, it’s unhelpful and will only drain your energy.
 Shift your attention to tasks that are useful, enjoyable, or meaningful.

-      Step 3: Observe and let go
+      #### Step 3: Observe and let go

-      Remember: thoughts are just thoughts.
+      **Remember:** thoughts are just thoughts.
 You don’t have to follow or act on every one.
 Simply noticing them and letting them pass can reduce their power.
 [Mindfulness techniques](https://ggia.berkeley.edu/#filters=mindfulness) can help create mental distance from unhelpful thoughts, making it easier to stay present and focused on what you can control.
 ---